 Fold and Unfold

 The City Mini claims to self-fold once the safety straps are unsnapped.
 We aren't sure about this, but it is very easy to fold compared to the competition, and we are impressed by the process.
 After removing the safety straps, all you need to do is lift the fabric handle in the center of the seat.

 It requires two hands, bending halfway, and it self-stands, and auto-locks.
 To easy unfold requires two hands, and it has two steps, with a halfway bend to finish.
 We caution parents to double-check that they have re-snapped the safety straps and to avoid leaving them undone.

 The City Mini has single action brakes that are easy to set and difficult to release.
-The brakes is almost impossible to pop back up with your foot under the pedal, and you will injure you barefoot top or sandal if you try it.
+The brakes are almost impossible to pop back up with your foot under the pedal, and you will injure you barefoot top or sandal if you try it.
 Some testers resorted to using their hand, which is not a useful solution.

 The storage bin is a bummer compared to the competition.
 It is only medium in size and is hard to access from any angle.
 It has access from the back and both sides, but we weren't able to fit much inside.
 It has a 10 lb allowance, but it would be better if it held a larger bag or more supplies.